SleipnirGroup/Choreo/docs/index.md

     ---

-    Easy to use Graphical Interface allowing real time playback
+    Easy to use Graphical Interface allowing real time playback.